 That’s one, and I’m pretty good.
 Really what you’re going to figure out with this is how you know if you’ve regained control is if you feel the need to take a big gasping breath.
 The whole idea is we want to establish respiratory control as quickly as possible.
 So if I’ve been out sprinting, I run 400 meters, I’m probably going to be pretty out of breath, but again my goal is once again restoring control as quickly as possible.

 When people first begin playing with air hunger drills what they often discover is that their need to pant, et cetera, is actually panic.
 It has nothing to do with what your real respiratory needs are.
 If you start reducing the threat of being out of breath, reduce the threat of feeling that air hunger, very often what we’ll see is a almost exponential increase in endurance with very, very little training, because a lot of what happens internally in the body is determined, or based on how much threat your brain feels like it is under, and a lack of air is one of our biggest ones.

 This is a great little drill that you can start to work on.
 I recommend that you not stress yourself out.
 I did about 12 pushups, you can start off very easily and go, I think I could do 20.
-Well than do five, see if you can control your breath.
+Well then do five, see if you can control your breath.
 Then do 10, see if you can control your breath.

 It really is about the internal sensations that you’re experiencing, and your ability to calm yourself when you’re experiencing physical stress.
 It’s really the end game with these air hunger drills.

 Give it a shot.
 If you have any questions about it let us know.

 Otherwise I think you’ll find this a fantastic tool to add into your training throughout the week, throughout the year.